shetharp/gatsby-theme-polaroid/README.md

 ![Polaroid Banner](./demo/static/banner.png)

 Polaroid is a _photography-focused_ Gatsby theme for building portfolio websites.
-It supports an MDX blog with tags/categories, syntax-highlighting on code blocks, Theme UI for dark mode, and Typescript.
+It supports an MDX blog with tags/categories, syntax-highlighted code blocks, Theme UI for dark mode, and Typescript.

 Designed & developed by [Arpit Sheth](https://arpitsheth.com/).